You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Coenzymes?

-Sapropterin, also known as 6R-tetrahydrobiopterin, is a naturally occurring compound that has been found to play a key role in the creation of certain coenzymes.
-Specifically, sapropterin is involved in the biosynthesis of tetrahydrobiopterin (BH4), a coenzyme that is essential for the production of neurotransmitters and hormones.
+Sapropterin, also known as BH4, is a naturally occurring compound that plays a critical role in the creation of certain coenzymes.
+It is a precursor to tetrahydrobiopterin (BH4), a coenzyme essential for the production of neurotransmitters, such as dopamine, serotonin, and norepinephrine.

 Key Takeaways